EconLearn

 Budget Deficit vs Budget Surplus

 Budget Deficit and Budget Surplus are two Fiscal Policy concepts in AP Economics that students often mix up.
-In short: budget deficit is a budget deficit occurs when government spending exceeds its tax revenue in a given year.
-Meanwhile, budget surplus is a budget surplus occurs when government tax revenue exceeds its spending in a given year.
+A budget deficit occurs when government spending exceeds its tax revenue in a given year.
+A budget surplus occurs when government tax revenue exceeds its spending in a given year.
 Here is how they compare side by side.

 Budget Deficit